Pregnancy Travel insurance

 Travel insurance for pregnancy after 32 weeks

 This question is one that naturally arises, given the fact that many insurers will refuse cover when the pregnancy has reached a certain stage.
-Unfortunately, if you have been pregnant for 32 weeks or more, you may find it a challenge to get travel insurance for your trip.
-This is because travel insurance is intended only to cover the 'unexpected', and beyond 32 weeks, the likelihood of premature birth is significantly increased.
+If you're looking for travel insurance 32 weeks into a pregnancy, here are some points to bear in mind:

-Most insurers will provide pregnancy travel insurance up until the 28th week of pregnancy, and will require you to return at least 8 weeks before the due date.
+- Most insurers provide pregnancy travel insurance for as late as the 28th week of pregnancy, though you will be required to return at least 8 weeks before the due date.

 So that means: